-But when trying to be efficient, often the biggest obstacles we face are 'time wasters'.
-Those people who steal away precious minutes or hours for various reasons, forcing you further and further away from doing your work.
+But the main obstacles we face are 'timewasters'.
+Those people who steal precious minutes or hours for various reasons, forcing us further and further away from doing our work.
 So how do you deal with them?
-The following tips will help you gain back control...
+The following tips will help you gain back control.

-When we work for ourselves, many people weirdly assume we're not really busy and they'll make a habit of 'popping in' to say hello.
+When we work for ourselves, many people weirdly assume we're not busy, and they'll make a habit of 'popping in' to say hello.
 The next time someone drops by unannounced, stand up and fold your arms!
-This will subconsciously send the message that you're busy and don't have time to chat.
+It will subconsciously send the message that you're busy and don't have time to chat.
 If the subtle approach doesn't work, be honest.
-Thank them for stopping by but tactfully explain that you really need to get back to work.
+Thank them for stopping by but tactfully explain that you need to get back to work.

-You could even suggest a drink after work or a coffee at the weekend somewhere, saying something like: "I'd love to chat now but I'm always so busy during office hours.
-Shall we arrange something when I'm not chained to my desk?".
+You could even suggest a drink after work or a coffee at the weekend somewhere, saying something like: "I'd love to chat now, but I'm always so busy during office hours.
+Shall we arrange something when I'm not at my desk?".
 That should do the trick.